Floor 3, Susan and John Hess Family Gallery and Theater

 *This phrase first appeared in Bordowitz’s installation Drive (2002) and was recently displayed as a banner at the Art Institute of Chicago.

 This event is free but registration is required.

 Accessibility Note: All videos will be screened with captions.
-Visitors with photosensitive epilepsy, or other light sensitivity issues, should be aware of that one of the seven videos contains several minutes of rapid flashing, contrasting light.
+One of the seven videos contains several minutes of rapidly flashing and contrasting light.
 An additional warning will be given during the program before the video plays.

 The Susan and John Hess Family Theater is equipped with an induction loop and infrared assistive listening system.
 Accessible seating is available.